Suresh0750/Boarding-Preparation/DSA/DSA-III/README.md

     Red-Black Tree
     Heap

+# General tree

+    A general tree is a tree data structure where each node can have any number of children.
+This flexibility makes general trees useful for representing hierarchical data, such as file systems or
+    In the data structure, General tree is a tree in which each node can have either zero or many child nodes.
+It can not be empty.
+In general tree, there is no limitation on the degree of a node.
+The topmost node of a general tree is called the root node.

 # Binary tree

     A Binary Tree is a type of data structure that consists of nodes, where each node has at most two children, typically referred to as the left child and right child.
 It is a hierarchical structure, with one node called the root at the top, from which the rest of the tree branches out.